wikimedia/operations-software-spicerack/doc/source/introduction.rst

 Spicerack library
 ^^^^^^^^^^^^^^^^^

-All the available modules in the Spicerack package are exposed to the cookbooks through the ``spicerack`` argument to the ``run()`` function, that offers helper methods to obtain initialized instances of all the available libraries.
+All the available modules in the Spicerack package are exposed to the cookbooks through the ``spicerack`` instance injected in the cookbook.
+It offers helper methods to obtain initialized instances of all the available libraries.
 This instance exposes also some of the global CLI arguments parsed by the ``cookbook`` entry point script such as ``dry_run`` and ``verbose`` as getters.
 See :py:class:`spicerack.Spicerack` for more details.